allenai/ai2thor/README.md

   - Added a way to "Pass" (with the "Escape" button) or "Initialize" (with the "Backspace" button) on a step while playing the game in the Unity Editor
 - `Scripts/PhysicsRemoteFPSAgentController`:
   - Changed the `physicsSceneManager` variable from `private` to `protected` so we can access it from our subclasses
+  - Commented out a block in the `PickupObject` function that checked for collisions between the held object and other objects in the scene because it caused odd behavior if you were looking at the floor.
+The `Look` functions don't make this check either, and we may decide not to move the held object during `Look` actions anyway.
 - `Scripts/SimObjPhysics`:
   - Changed the `Start` function to `public` so we can call it from our scripts
 - `Scripts/SimObjType`: